-The 2d Space Warning Squadron (2 SWS) is a United States Air Force missile warning squadron, located at Buckley Air Force Base, Colorado.
+The 2d Space Warning Squadron (2 SWS) is a United States Air Force missile warning squadron, located at Buckley Space Force Base, Colorado.

 The mission of the 2 SWS is to defend and deliver trusted, persistent space-based global missile warning and battlespace awareness in support of U.S. and allied forces.

 The 2 SWS operates two satellite constellations.
 The Defense Support Program (DSP) satellites are a key part of North America's early warning systems.
 In their 22,300-mile, geosynchronous orbits, DSP satellites protect the United States and its allies by detecting missile launches, space launches and nuclear detonations.
 DSP satellites use an infrared sensor to detect heat from missile and booster plumes against the Earth's background.
 In 1995, technological advancements were made to ground processing systems enhancing detection capability of smaller missiles to provide improved warning of attack by short-range missiles against U.S. and allied forces overseas.